 One of the quickest ways to get into the mood for Halloween is to visit some of the websites devoted to haunted houses and other spooky locations.
 Every state in the union seems to have its share of creepy places, giving new meaning to the term "tourist trap".
-In this article, we will poke around some of the Halloween-themed sites to be found on the Wicked, Wicked Web (WWW), looking for those sites offering the most extensive and up-to-date links.
+In this article, I will poke around some of the Halloween-themed sites to be found on the Wicked, Wicked Web (WWW), looking for those sites offering the most extensive and up-to-date links.

-But before we begin traipsing around the Internet looking for ghostly places, we should remind ourselves that, just because a particular location or event is billing itself as "haunted" or in some other manner related to Halloween, that naturally does not mean that it is legitimate and would prove entertaining to visit — nor even less so that it is truly haunted.
+But before you begin traipsing around the Internet looking for ghostly places, you should remind yourself that, just because a particular location or event is billing itself as "haunted" or in some other manner related to Halloween, that naturally does not mean that it is legitimate and would prove entertaining to visit — nor even less so that it is truly haunted.
 Unfortunately, some proprietors of cheesy year-round venues figure that, as long as they slap up a few cardboard ghosts and set up a couple of jack-o'-lanterns, then their venues will rank up there with registered historic houses that have been investigated by scientists.

 That being noted, there are countless quality attractions worthy of your seasonal interest.
 While the United States has no monopoly on haunted locales, it does seem that the Americas are truly the international leaders in spooky themes — from the "Day of the Dead" festivities in Mexico and parts of Central America, to the Halloween hayrides in Alberta, Canada.

 Screaming for Fun

 When people think about locations frequented by tormented souls, there are some among us who first think of their local IRS auditors' office; but the majority of people would first envision haunted houses.
 Our friends in Europe might also think of castles, some of which are said to be frequented by ghosts from centuries past — formless and restless remnants of unjust beheadings, political intrigue, and the dark secrets of dungeons.